JA Resorts & Hotels announces strategic enhancements across its Dubai portfolio

 PHOTO

-Dubai: JA Resorts & Hotels has shaped Dubai’s hospitality landscape for over four decades.
-The brand has built its reputation not on scale alone, but on properties that endure — places guests return to over time, from Dubai and around the world.
+Dubai, UAE: JA Resorts & Hotels has shaped Dubai’s hospitality landscape for over four decades.
+The brand has built its reputation not on scale alone, but on properties that endure places guests return to over time, from Dubai and around the world.

 As JA Resorts & Hotels prepares for the upcoming launch of its state-of-the-art Jebel Ali Sports & Shooting Club this summer, the brand is progressing a series of enhancements across its Dubai portfolio.